|

 does not produce the degree of knowledge or certainty mentioned above.

-speculative.
+speculative in nature.
 Because men and women originally were created in the

 image of God, they possess a God-given right to form opinions, but only